akka/alpakka/docs/src/main/paradox/mqtt.md

 ## Using flow with Acknowledge on message sent

 It is possible to create a flow that receives `MqttMessageWithAck` instead of `MqttMessage`.
-In this case, when the message is successfully sent to the broker, an ack in sent.
+In this case, when the message is successfully sent to the broker, an ack is sent.
 This flow can be used in a stream when the source must be acknowledged ONLY when the message is sent.

 The flow receive a `MqttMessageWithAck` with the message swapped with the new content and the ack function from source